tventurelli/Guitar-Webshop/README.md

 User Types:

 - **Frank** is a small budget customer who wants to get the best deals
-- **Linda** is a high end customer who always wants to get the latest premium model
+- **David** is a high end customer who always wants to get the latest premium model
-- **Steel** is a customer who wants the most durable phones with easy repair options, as they keep breaking it all the time.
+- **Angus** is a customer who wants the most spectacularly breakable guitars, as they keep breaking theirs all the time.
-- **TradeTitan** is a reseller who wants to earn a commission selling popular phones.
+- **GuitarMart** is a reseller who wants to earn a commission selling popular guitars.

-...

-AS A <User_Type>     (Who?)
-I WANT TO <Action>   (What?)
-SO THAT <Goal>       (Why?)
-...

 AS Frank
-I WANT TO locate the best phone deals
+I WANT TO locate the best guitar deals
 SO THAT I can save the most amount of money

-Alternative:
-AS a cost-sensitive buyer
-I WANT TO locate the best phone deals
-SO THAT I can save the most amount of money

-AS Linda
+AS David
-I WANT TO pre-order the most high-end phones
+I WANT TO pre-order the most high-end guitar
-SO THAT I can feed my ego
+SO THAT I can buy the most cutting-edge models and expand my collection

-AS Steel
+AS Angus
-I WANT TO learn about the technical details of the durability of phone models SO THAT I can choose a phone that's harder to break
+I WANT TO learn about the crafting details of guitar models SO THAT I can choose a guitar that breaks apart in the most appealing way

-AS TradeTitan
+AS GuitarMart
-I WANT TO access a list of commissions on phones I can sell SO THAT I can maximize my profits
+I WANT TO access a list of commissions on guitars I can sell SO THAT I can maximize my profits

-## Insp iration
+## Inspiration

-Let's create a hypothetical phone webshop.
-We'll get inspired by some industry leaders in terms of layout.

-apple
-google store
-samsung
+apple.com store.google.com samsung.com